entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 Miles RS.
 1969.
 Features of placoderm diversification and the evolution of the Arthrodire feeding mechanism.
 Transactions of the Royal Society of Edinburgh 68: 123–170.

 Miles RS.
 1971.
 The Holonematidae (placoderm fishes), a review based on new specimens of Holonema from the Upper Devonian of Western Australia.
 Philosophical Transactions of the Royal Society of London 263: 101–234.

+Miles RS.
+1973.
+An actinolepid arthrodire from the lower Devonian Peel Sound formation, Prince of Wales Island.
+Palaeontographica Abteilung A 109-118.

 Miles RS, Dennis KD.
 1979.
 A primitive eubrachythoracid arthrodire from Gogo, Western Australia.
 Zoological Journal of the Linnean Society 66: 31–62.